10 presentation tips to make you stand out from the crowd

 Everybody knows that first impressions are everything: The first 2-3 minutes off your presentation are crucial, you need to grab the audience’s attention and hold it for the duration.
 This is where most presenters fall short.
 Start strong, and be short and to the point.

 3) Smile and make eye contact

-Easy peasy right?
+Easy right?
 Wrong.
 So many presenters fail to do this simple task.
 A lot of people are so focused on getting their information out, they can end up firing out their presentation in half the time whilst either staring at the ground or off into the distance.
-Making eye contact and smiling builds up rapport with your audience, which helps them connect with you and your subject matter.
+Making eye contact and smiling builds up rapport with your audience, helping them to connect with you and your subject matter.
 By connecting with your audience you'll remember that it's only a room of people just like yourself, and the nerves will start to subside.

 4) Be entertaining